 For the culture enthusiasts, a hike is available to visit a monastery built in AD600, and for those keen on furthering their understanding of conservation, tours offer a behind-the-scenes look at work being carried out to protect endangered species on the island.
 If you’re lucky, your guide might be Cluster Manager Mark Penfield, a passionate advocate for eco-tourism and biodiversity, who has spent the last decade championing sustainability on Sir Bani Yas Island.

-There are two cheetahs living on Anatara Sir Bani Yas Island who, rescued from a zoo, now live in a space roughly the size of a football field as they are still fed, having never learned to hunt.
-Four endangered giraffes have been born in the past year, making a grand total of 50 now on the island, all tracked and studied.
-And the eland, whose numbers were out of control at one point due to no natural predators, are now managed in separate groups for balance.
+Four endangered giraffes have been born in the past year, bringing the grand total on the island to 50, all tracked and studied.
+And the eland, whose numbers were out of control at one point due to the lack of natural predators, are now managed in separate groups to balance their numbers.

 Luxury with a Lighter Footprint